The Myth of American Idealism

 The Myth of American Idealism: How U.S. Foreign Policy Endangers the World is a 2024 book by Noam Chomsky and Nathan J. Robinson.
 The book is predominantly a critique of U.S. foreign policy and the idea of American exceptionalism, highlighting how U.S. interventions have frequently worsened global conflicts.

 According to Robinson, the book “draws insights from across [Chomsky’s] body of work into a single volume that could introduce people to his central critiques of U.S. foreign policy.”

 Background

-The book was completed before the 7 October Hamas-led attack on Israel, and before Chomsky suffered a stroke.
+The book was completed before the October 7 attacks, and before Chomsky suffered a stroke.
 Robinson analyzes the Hamas attacks and its aftermath, in the appendix using Chomsky's prior works.

 Content

 The book is divided into two parts.
 Part 1, titled "The Record: Idealism in Action", discusses U.S. role in various regime change operations and U.S. military interventions throughout Indonesia, Latin America, and the Middle East.
 Part 2, titled "Understanding the Power System", examines the ways U.S. media influences public opinion on foreign policy.